Interview Query

 Business intelligence manager roles typically require an MBA or master’s degree in business analytics.
 Similarly, these roles require 10-12 years of BI or related experience, and employers may also request some form of BI certification.

-BI managers generally work closely with leaders across operations, product, business development and other related departments to support and implement tools that facilitate more agile data-driven decision making.
-The key role of a BI manager is to lead the BI team - including analysts, engineers and developers.
-Managers play an integral role in conceptualizing, building, maintaining and generating insights from the organization’s BI tools.
+BI managers generally work closely with leaders across operations, product, business development, and other related departments to support and implement tools that facilitate more agile data-driven decision-making.
+The key role of a BI manager is to lead the BI team - including analysts, engineers, and developers.
+Managers are integral in conceptualizing, building, maintaining, and generating insights from the organization’s BI tools.

 Some requirements include:

-• Experience in planning and coordinating the development, design and implementation of organizational analytics systems.
+• Experience in planning and coordinating organizational analytics systems’ development, design, and implementation.

-• Experience managing data warehouse and reporting infrastructure to help scale reporting needs while still maintaining a high-performance environment for reporting.
+• Experience managing data warehouse and reporting infrastructure to help scale reporting needs while maintaining a high-performance reporting environment.

 • Understanding of reporting and business intelligence best practices.

-• In-depth knowledge and understanding of data governance best practice.
+• In-depth knowledge and understanding of data governance best practices.

 • Experience in people management and/or project management.